DanielFreeman068/Portfolio/README.md

-Sure, here's a basic template for a README file for your portfolio:

 Daniel Freeman's Portfolio
 Welcome to my portfolio!
 This repository contains a collection of projects and work samples that demonstrate my skills and experience as a front-end developer.